Vyral/base-template/_posts/2018-12-21-why-did-ginni-field-join-keller-williams.md

 Why did renowned real estate coach and trainer Ginni Field recently join the Keller Williams team?

-She says that, previously in her career, it wasn’t the right time to join.
-She stepped down from brokerage management in 2009, though, and she’s always been a student of the industry, which led her to KW.
+She says that previously in her career, it wasn’t the right time to join.
+She stepped down from brokerage management in 2009, though, and she’s always been a student of the industry, which led her to KW. &nbsp;

 “I spend at least two to three hours a week, on average, just studying trends, watching what’s happening, and seeing where things are going,” she says, “and I think Keller has evolved into a strong player in a changing market.”